Concise history from Phil Butler's "War Prizes":

 Note: at this point in time the Cosford Komet appears to be still the property of the Rocket Propulsion Establishment at Westcott.
 In the 'report' shown below, the first repaint is also listed as the third item under the 'History' heading, but without any details.

 Gert Jan van Laar (The Netherlands) made the photo below in October 1982.
 The camouflage appears to be a hard-edged solid camouflage in olive drab and light grey, overpainted with random medium grey mottles.
 The effect is not bad, but no German Komet was ever painted this way.
-Interesting details are the blistering paint on the steel nose cone revealing red oxide primer, the replacement (dummy) upper wing root panel / gun bay cover painted matt green, and a red rudder lock has been fitted.
+Interesting details are the blistering paint on the steel nose cone revealing red oxide primer (or maybe rusting steel?), the replacement (dummy) upper wing root panel / gun bay cover painted matt green, and a red rudder lock has been fitted.

 Shamus Reddin made a single detail photo around 1990.
 It appears to show the same camouflage as shown above: a hard-edged solid camouflage in green(s) and light grey, overpainted with medium grey mottles.